giantswarm/docs/src/content/general/architecture/capi/index.md

 The Giant Swarm Platform is based on the API of the management cluster.
 The main reason is that Kubernetes has become the de-facto standard for managing infrastructure in a modern way.
 Its extensibility makes it easy to transform a cluster in a Platform with a secret sauce that makes the experience great.

-Our platform let's customers manage (workload) clusters and applications in a Cloud Native fashion.
+Our platform lets customers manage (workload) clusters and applications in a Cloud Native fashion.
 Following is an explanation of the bootstrapping process of a cluster, how it is managed throughout its lifecycle and which cluster components run based on its role (i.e. workload cluster or management cluster).

 ### Bootstrapping